localstack/localstack-blog.github.io/content/2024-07-25-simulating-outages-for-local-cloud-apps-with-localstacks-chaos-api/index.md

 This demo sets up an HTTP CRUD API functioning as a Product Management System.
 The components deployed include:

 * A DynamoDB table named `Products`.
 * Three Lambda functions:
   * `add-product` for product addition.
   * `get-product` for retrieving a product.
-  * `process-product-events`  for event processing and DynamoDB writes.
-* A locally hosted REST API named  `quote-api-gateway`.
+* A locally hosted REST API named `product-api-gateway`.
-* SNS topic named  `ProductEventsTopic`  and SQS queue named  `ProductEventsQueue`.
 * API Gateway resource named `productApi` with additional `GET` and `POST` methods.

-Additionally, the applications set up a subscription between the SQS queue and the SNS topic, along with an event source mapping between the SQS queue and the  `process-product-events`  Lambda function.
+{{< img-simple src="sample-architecture.png" alt="Sample Architecture for Product Management System" width="800">}}

 All resources can be deployed using a [LocalStack Init Hook](https://docs.localstack.cloud/references/init-hooks/) via the [`init-resources.sh`](https://github.com/localstack-samples/sample-chaos-api-serverless/blob/main/init-resources.sh) script in the repository.
 To begin, clone the repository on your local machine:

 ```bash